Transitional justice: Hybrid courts and tribunals

 Hybrid courts and tribunals have emerged as "third generation" courts established to investigate and prosecute human rights offenses.
 They follow the "first generation" Nuremberg and Tokyo tribunals and the "second generation" International Criminal Court and International Criminal Tribunals for the former Yugoslavia (ICTY) and Rwanda (ICTR).
 These courts consist of both international and domestic justice actors.
 They attempt to deliver justice that the domestic justice systems cannot provide alone due to lack of capacity or political will.
 Furthermore, hybrid courts attempt to strengthen domestic capacities to prosecute human rights abuses through the transfer of international legal skills and expertise.
 Examples include the Special Court for Sierra Leone and the Extraordinary Chambers in the Courts of Cambodia.
 The Gacaca for Rwanda was presented by the Rwandan authorities as being a hybrid system.
 The Special Jurisdiction for Peace in Colombia could also be considered one.

 Reparations

 Reparations aim to repair the suffering of victims of human rights abuses.
 They seek to make amends with victims, help them overcome the consequences of abuse, and provide rehabilitation.
+Reparations can fall along two axis, material or symbolic and individual or collective.
+Material reparations are the physical forms of reparations that are most commonly thought of such as money or the restoration of land.
+Symbolic reparations are the intangible forms reparations can take such as apologies, memorials, and commemorations.
+Individual reparations benefit individuals while collective reparations benefit the entire group who has suffered.
 They may include financial payments, social services including health care or education, or symbolic compensation such as public apologies.

+Apologies

+Apologies play a pivotal role in transitional justice processes by acknowledging historical injustices and fostering reconciliation within divided societies.
+They serve as symbolic gestures of accountability, validating the experiences of victims and survivors.
+Moreover, apologies contribute to the restoration of trust in institutions, paving the way for societal healing and the prevention of future conflicts.
 One example is the Canadian government's apology "Statement of Reconciliation" to indigenous Canadian families for removing their children and placing them in church-run Indian Residential Schools.
 The Canadian government also created a $350 million fund to help those affected by the schools.